aws-samples/aws-simple-streaming-webapp/README.md

   amplify push
 ```

-!
-This Command will deploy the following resources in your account:
+**This Command will deploy the following resources in your account:**
 - API Gateway: Save and retrive IVS Parameters and ECS Container availability information
 - DynamoDB: Store IVS and Container servers parameters
 - Lambda Funtions: For checking stored parmeters and check Event Bridge information